unGlue helps parents set screen time limits on any device

 On mobile devices that travel outside the home, unGlue uses a VPN solution for managing which apps can be used and when.

 While this does allow unGlue to cover all bases, VPNs are not always ideal.
 Some VPNs suffer from performance issues, and one TechCrunch staffer who tried unGlue recently found the VPN wasn’t consistently staying connected, which caused problems.
-These challenges could improve in time, given that unGlue has only been live for six weeks, however.
+These challenges could improve in time, given that unGlue has only been live for six weeks.

 That being said, parental control through third-party solutions will always run into problems because different platforms offer various limits on how much you can really control on a given device.
 This can lead to inconsistent experiences for end users.
 For example, when using unGlue on iOS, kids will be able to launch apps, but not view the content in them when their “time” is up; meanwhile on Android, unGlue is working to disable app launches altogether.